LIS 10010 INFORMATION FLUENCY FOR COLLEGE SUCCESS 3 Credit Hours

 LIS 60691 SEMINAR IN INFORMATION STUDIES 1-3 Credit Hours

-(Repeatable for credit) (Slashed with LIS 80691) Advanced research by small groups of students who are qualified to examine problems of certain special areas.
+(Repeatable for credit) (Slashed with LIS 80691) Advanced research by small groups of students who are qualified to examine problems of certain special areas in information studies.

 Prerequisite: Graduate standing.